geminigrass/FilmLens/README.md

 To see the demo, run: python3 demo.py

+Users can interact with program by xxxxx

+Please always enter the valid input.

+For video demo, please refer to https://youtu.be/QgzSPVFGpNA

 ### Assumptions:
 One big issue in real word situation is that movies can have the same name.